What Type of Clients & Problems Do You Work With?

 How Many Sessions Will I Need to Begin Seeing Results?

 The amount of sessions a client has with me varies from person to person.
-This type of therapy is a client-led process and the goal is not to have the sessions drag on endlessly, but to guide clients to a place where they feel enabled and capable of going it alone.
+My therapeutic approach is a client-led process and the goal is not to have the sessions drag on endlessly, but to guide clients to a place where they feel enabled and capable of going it alone.
 Being ready for this kind of independence is completely the client's call and there are often occasions where people decide to stop, and then start therapy again as needed, depending on what's going on in their lives.

 Ready to Book Your First Session?